rkcosner/cyberpod_sim_ros/README.md

 # cyberpod_sim_ros

-To install and run this package, you'll need the "ASIF++" and "OSQP_embedded" packages from the lab's bitbucket installed on your computer.
+To install and run this package, you'll need the "ASIF++" and "OSQP_embedded" packages from AMBER Lab's bitbucket installed on your computer.
 Additionally, clone the rviz_camera_stream repo (https://github.com/lucasw/rviz_camera_stream.git) and the rviz_lighting repo (https://github.com/mogumbo/rviz_lighting.git) into the src file of your catkin workspace.

 ## Install OSQP_embedded
 *clone from bitbucket*